Grand Rapids Outdoor Refreshment Areas

 Other Grand Rapids Refreshment Areas cover smaller geographic areas with rich concentrations of hospitality businesses:

-• East Fulton stretches from Union Ave. to Carlton Ave. in Uptown.
+• East Fulton Refreshment Area – Fulton Street from Union Ave. to Carlton Ave.

-• Wealthy Street is included from Union Ave. to Eastern Ave.
+• Wealthy Street Refreshment Area – Wealthy St. from Union Ave. to Eastern Ave.

-• West Leonard passes from Turner Ave. to Alpine Ave.
+• West Fulton Refreshment Area – Fulton St. from Garfield Ave. to Marion Ave.

 Look for orange border signage indicating Refreshment Area boundaries on sidewalks and light posts.